 The Apprentice School uses the Learning Management System (LMS), Moodle.
-It was implemented in approximately 2010 in conjunction with face-to-face learning and is a component of hybrid program instruction.
+It was implemented in approximately 2010 in conjunction with face to face learning and is a component of hybrid program instruction.

-Online classes are synchronous.
 Instructors use Moodle's question banks to create quizzes and tests with a variety of question types, as well as to upload course content and resources including videos, website links, online textbooks, PowerPoint slides, and course syllabi.
-Instructors use warm-ups to assess prior instruction, classwork to reinforce newly learned concepts, peer reviews to create opportunities for apprentices to provide feedback, and writing projects such as papers, journals, and forums to encourage the assimilation of ideas.
+Instructors use warm-ups to assess prior instruction, classwork to reinforce newly learned concepts, peer reviews to create opportunities for students to provide feedback, and writing projects such as papers, journals, and forums to encourage the assimilation of ideas.

-Apprentice interaction is facilitated with peer review of assignments, discussion board topics where apprentices are required to reply and comment on apprentices' responses, and through group work in collaboration forums.
-However, most team projects are conducted inside MS Teams, which will be discussed later in this document.
-Apprentices may use the internal messaging system within Moodle, may communicate using Microsoft Teams, or through as.edu email accounts.
+Student interaction is facilitated with peer review of assignments, discussion board topics where students are required to reply and comment on students' responses, and through group work in collaboration forums.
+Students may communicate using the internal messaging system within Moodle, through Microsoft Teams, or through as edu email accounts.

-In addition to quality interaction in the classroom environment, World Class Shipbuilder Curriculum and Trade Related Education Curriculum instructors communicate regularly with apprentices using Moodle, which provides instructors and apprentices a platform to exchange information about assignment and course performance, academic probation status, and other issues pertaining to apprentices' course participation.
-Apprentice grades are posted in Moodle's gradebook, and apprentices upload files for grading within the LMS.
-Furthermore, instructors and apprentices also may use the internal messaging system within Moodle, may communicate using Microsoft Teams, or through as edu email accounts.
+In addition to quality interaction in the classroom environment, WCSC and TREC instructors communicate regularly with students using Moodle, which provides instructors and students a platform to exchange information about assignment and course performance, academic probation status, and other issues pertaining to students' course participation.
+Students' grades are posted in Moodle's gradebook, and students upload files for grading within the LMS.
+Furthermore, instructors and students also may use the internal messaging system within Moodle, may communicate using Microsoft Teams, or through as edu email accounts.

-Graded quizzes and tests may be conducted fully online through Moodle or launched directly from Moodle.
-To maintain academic integrity for online assessments, apprentices are required to install Respondus Lockdown Browser on their laptops.
-In both instances, apprentices often are asked to upload their written work to verify answers.
-Weekly grade reports are compiled from Moodle and shared with student services and apprentices' advisors to help identify apprentices who are struggling academically, and to provide guidance to these apprentices to encourage their success.
-All apprentices' academic statuses are handled as outlined in The Apprentice School Catalog.
+Graded assessments may be conducted fully online through Moodle or launched directly from Moodle.
+To maintain academic integrity for online assessments, students are required to install Respondus Lockdown Browser on their laptops and/or complete assessments in either an inperson or online proctored environment.
+Students often are asked to upload their written work to verify answers.
+Weekly grade reports are compiled from Moodle and shared with Student Services and students' advisors to help identify students who are struggling academically, and to provide guidance to these students to encourage their success.
+All students' academic statuses are handled as outlined in The Apprentice School Catalog.